 I notice the contrasting dance of colours, purple and yellow in ‘Afterword’, (2019), green and purple in, ‘The Black Agronomical’, (2019) and the brave and confident approach to so much murky and muddy brown, a colour that often repels hardened artists.
 Lynette paints fast and frenetically, often in one sitting over one or two days.
 Considering Lynette uses a wet on wet technique is it interesting to see that apart from the brown, there is a lack of muddy, messy colour when she works in this manner.

-Lynette does not try for perfectionism.
+Lynette Yiadom-Boakye does not try for perfectionism.
 Judgement takes place afterwards.
 She destroys approximately three canvas a week.
 Her way of working allows for play and inventiveness.
 Who puts pink, orange and turquoise in a painting like in ‘Afterword’ (2019)?
-Who dares to use orange and yellow to sketch out beforehand, like in ‘The Emancipation Tracksuit’ (2019)?
+It is an unusual choice to use orange and yellow to sketch out beforehand, like in ‘The Emancipation Tracksuit’ (2019)?
 Who enjoys the play of pushing the colours through a range of tones and hues?
 The great artists of the past, trying things out on the canvas, of course.

 Lynette uses thick textured linen as her canvas.
 The paint is sometimes thinned, sometimes applied dry without mixing.
 Gestures of rubbing with a dry brush, washes of thinned paint and everything in-between can be seen.

 Once I get past the fun Lynette is having on the canvas with the colours, I make a momentary glance to the subject matter, quickly realising the narrative and the made-up people in the paintings are irrelevant.
 The pictures are left open for the viewer to make their own narrative.
 So instead I look around the room I am in and marvel at the refinement of the carefully considered, constructed compositions.
 I wonder is this really what the artist was focusing on?
-I look at the balancing of the space in the composition and how Lynette fills the canvas?
+The balance of the space in the composition and how Lynette fills the canvas draws my attention.
 I come to the conclusion the real subject is about taking painting apart.